-35 Spending Review 2021: Priority outcomes and metrics.
+35 Spending Review 2021: Priority outcomes and metrics. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1029277/Supplementary_Document_on_Outcomes_Metrics.pdf

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1029277/Supple mentary_Document_on_Outcomes_Metrics.pdf

-65. Departments now publish annual Outcome Delivery Plans.
-Outcome Delivery Plans contain details of the priority outcomes set for each Department by SR20, and discussion of its strategies for delivering the outcomes.
-They also contain an outline of projects, programmes, and workstreams that will contribute to the priority outcomes, and an outcome evaluation plan.
-To support the clearer linking of projects and programmes to the government's priority outcomes, the government has launched a new tool, the Project Outcome Profile.36 projects.
+66. The IPA monitors and reports on a number of climate-related public investment projects.
 The Government Major Projects Portfolio (GMPP) in 2020-21 comprised 184 projects with a total Whole Life Cost of £542bn, a number of which are climate-related projects implemented by BEIS, Defra, and DfT and their ALBs.37 The IPA's Annual Report contains an Annex with a detailed rating of progress for each major project in the form of a 5-level Delivery Confidence Assessment of a project's likelihood of achieving its aims and objectives and doing so on time and budget.
 The IPA has been strengthening assurance tests on net zero and climate resilience and supports the consistent measurement and management of GHG emissions in the Construction Playbook and in the IPA Benchmarking Guidance 2021.
 Twenty-four GMPP projects reported using a carbon calculator in the 2020-21 Annual Report and a further 7 plan on using one in the future.
 The IPA has noted that achieving net zero requires greater focus on carbon measurement and management as well as an increased focus on understanding and monitoring environmental outcomes of investments.
 Departmental and ALB annual reports provide a description of the policy actions being taken to meet climate objectives and report associated results.
 For instance, Highways England's 2020 Annual Report stated that since 2014 it has contributed to a 48 percent reduction in its corporate carbon footprint and a 48 percent reduction in the risk of flooding in 260 locations.
 However, it is generally difficult to link reported outcome information in Annual Reports to projects and outputs.